threefoldfoundation/books/content/sdk/src/dashboard/portal/dashboard_portal_home.md

 ## Capacity Explorer

 In the upper right corner, you can click on `EXPLORER` to get a view of all capacity connected to TFGrid v3.
-For more info, see [here](explorer_home).
+For more info, see [here](explorer/explorer_home.md).

 ## Modify you Twin Info

 A twinIP can be edited at any moment.
 Simply update the field and sign afterwards.
 Probably not needed right now.

-!!!def alias:dashboard_portal

 ## Dedicated Nodes